-Word Action Emotion Symbol
+Word Emotion Action Symbol

-Getting to know you...

-The ROOTS resources take account of people's different spiritual preferences.
-These preferences were described as 'spiritual styles' by Canadian theologian and practitioner, David Csinos.
-He wrote six articles for ROOTS on the different ways in which people express their spirituality and experience God.
-They can be found in the Worship and learning support section of the ROOTS website, www.rootsontheweb.com
+Getting to know you...The ROOTS resources take account of people's different spiritual preferences.
+"These preferences were described as 'spiritual styles' by Canadian scholar Joyce Bellous in her books Educating Faith and Conversations that Change Us, among other publications.
+David Csinos, a former student of Bellous, used these styles as a framework in his research into the spiritual lives of children.
+Csinos wrote six articles for ROOTS on the different ways in which people express their spirituality and experience God."